How can I access MELISA testing for my patients?

 To see prices and which metals can be tested, please see below

-For MELISA testing in Europe, please contact our labs directly.
+For MELISA testing in Europe, please contact our labs listed HERE directly.

 Results are ready within 10-14 days.
-We will send you a PayPal invoice as soon as your results are ready.
+You will receive an invoice as soon as your results are ready.
 You can pay securely by credit or debit card.
 Results cannot be released until payment is received.

 How should I choose what metals to test for?

 Typically, the choice of metals for testing will be based on the patient’s current exposure.